-It was only a few weeks ago when I was singing the praises of a certain £6 product that had converted me to eye creams that I took the time to actually take a proper look at my bathroom beauty stash and realised just how many other products from the same brand had a permanent home in my skincare rotation.
+It was when I was singing the praises of a certain £6 product that had converted me to eye creams that I took the time to actually take a proper look at my bathroom beauty stash.
+Upon doing so, I realised just how many other products from the same brand had a permanent home in my skincare rotation.

-As I've mentioned previously, The Ordinary is an affordable beauty brand offering up high-performance formulations with ingredients at their core.
-Ask any beauty junkie or skincare fanatic about them and chances are they'll have a couple of products in their bathroom cabinets.
+As I've mentioned previously, The Ordinary is an affordable beauty brand offering up high-performance formulations with ingredients at its core.
+Ask any beauty junkie or skincare fanatic about the brand and chances are they'll have a couple of products in their bathroom cabinets.

 Admittedly, if you aren't already clued about the ingredients you should be putting on your face, The Ordinary can feel a little overwhelming at first.
 But with a little research into your skin concerns and needs, it's a great affordable beauty brand to get on board with.

 For reference, my skin is combination, is prone to regular hormonal breakouts, has dehydrated patches around my nose and chin, and is starting to show those early signs of ageing in the form of some very small (but definitely present) fine lines around my eyes.
 The Ordinary offers up products that suit all of my very specific skin needs.

 Keep scrolling to shop my favourite products from The Ordinary along with advice on what skin concerns they'll solve and how to use them.